eboateng25/BitcoinFunctions/README.md

 - Java 1.8 + (JDK if building | JRE should be good enough to run the .jar binaries)
 - Bitcoin Core version 0.19.1 (This was the version used for production at the time.
 You will need a fully synced Bitcoin core which can take days or maybe weeks to complete.
 Newer versions have not been yet tested so I am unable to confirm compatibility with other versions) https://bitcoincore.org/bin/bitcoin-core-0.19.1/
 - You will need to be somewhat familiar with how Bitcoin wallets and addresses work.
-(This article should give you a good enough understanding of how they work https://bitpay.com/blog/crypto-wallet-addresses/#what-is-a-crypto-wallet-address-how-do-they-work)
+(This article should give you a good enough understanding of how they work: https://bitpay.com/blog/crypto-wallet-addresses/#what-is-a-crypto-wallet-address-how-do-they-work)

 ## Running
 Applications are built in the same way any other Java application is built, or you may choose to the prebuilt jar files however note that variables such as the path of your 'bitcoin-cli.exe; will need to be the same (You may choose to make a shortcut to point to your bitcoin-cli).
 Note that the source code has been produced using a decompiler due to lost source code so the project may lack comments.